LearnersGuild/learning-os/game/we-skills.md

 (This one needs more development)
 * Understanding the imprints of school on the pod   * Mental   * Emotional   * Habits of mind  * Work habits

+###Relational Intelligence

+* Listen to different levels of a conversation, narrative, emotions, body language
+* Ability to loop back what I have heard
+* Checking out perceptions regularly as a conversation progresses
+* Clarifying assumptions and misinterpretations
+* Asking open ended questions
+* Checking Assumptions
+* Empathy

 ##Technical Skill Sets
 **Information Systems**